Azure/apiforfhir-migration-tool/incremental-copy-docs/private-link-sample/ReadMe.md

         - Address range: [Azure Health Data Services FHIR service Subnet Address Range]
     - Click "Save".

-## 3. Create Private endpoint for Azure API for FHIR And Azure Health Data Services FHIR service
+## 3. Create private endpoint for Azure API for FHIR And Azure Health Data Services FHIR service
-- **Step 1: Locate and Select the Service**
+- **Step 1: Locate and select the service**
     - In the Azure Portal, locate the service for which you want to create a private endpoint.

 - **Step 2: Access Networking Settings**